Is Copper CRM Worth It?

 8. Google Workspace CRM

-You can create and update leads, companies, and tasks directly from Gmail or Google Calendar.
-Everything stays in sync.
-Copper also works with Google products like Contacts and Hangouts.
+You create and update leads, opportunities, people, companies, and tasks directly from Gmail or Google Calendar.

 9. Manage Projects

-Copper isn’t just a sales CRM.
-It handles project management too.
+Copper isn’t just for sales.
+It helps with project management too.

-This means your team uses one tool from first contact to project delivery.
-No need for separate project management software for basic tracking.
+This feature connects your sales process to delivery.
+No need for a separate project management tool.

 Copper CRM Pricing